 Check out this article to learn about how USDA lenders calculate variable employment income.

-If a full-time student is a dependent household member (meaning they are not directly applying for the loan or are the applicant's spouse), then the USDA will allow a cap on their income of $480.
-Only $480 of their gross annual income will be counted and then $480 is applied as a deduction.
-For elderly or disabled household dependents, their income will still be considered, however, only $400 of their gross annual income will be considered and applied as a deduction.
+If a full-time student is a dependent household member (meaning they are not directly applying for the loan and are the applicant's spouse), the USDA will only count $480 of their income and any amount above that is excluded.

 Here are some other forms of income excluded from your household's income limit: